Updated March 2021

 - Our response

-CARE teams are responding to the crisis in Jonglei, Unity and Upper Nile states - the most conflict-affected and hardest-to-reach areas of South Sudan.
-As at June 2016, we had:
+CARE is implementing emergency response programs in Unity, Eastern Equatoria, Jonglei and Upper Nile regions - the most conflict-affected and hardest-to-reach areas of South Sudan.
+We are helping people with:

-- involved 17,912 people in conflict mitigation and resolution through peace committees.
+- conflict mitigation and resolution through peace committees.

-CARE is increasingly turning its focus to remote communities.
 While much of the humanitarian response has been centred around Protection of Civilian sites, currently housing around 100,000 people, the majority of South Sudanese affected by the conflict live in areas cut off by fighting, seasonal flooding or poor infrastructure.
 In Unity state, CARE teams travel on foot to vaccinate children against polio and measles, and deliver life saving drugs and nutrition supplies.
-In Jonglei, CARE provides seeds and tools to communities hosting South Sudanese who have fled from fighting.
+In Jonglei, CARE provides assistance in communities hosting other South Sudanese people who have fled from fighting.